atomicon/codeigniter-native-session/README.md

 Done.

-The class mimics the Codeigniter's CI_Session class so all functions you are used to are available.
+The class mimics the Codeigniter's CI_Session class.

+All functions (set_userdata / userdata / flashdata / set_flashdata / etc ... ) are available.

+I've been using this class because it's a lot safer than the cookie-sessions of codeigniter.